Microdiscectomy and Foraminotomy

 Surgery for Herniated Discs

 Microdiscectomy is a leading procedure when dealing with lumbar herniated discs and cervical herniated discs.
 As noted previously, the nature of the procedures relieve pressure from the nerves and also the pain you experience from having a pinched nerve.
 The small portion pressing on this nerve is removed, and the majority of your disc is intact.
-The reason it’s called a ‘micro’ discectomy is because the incisions made are small, and the procedure is aimed to be less invasive than an average discectomy.
+The reason it’s called a ‘micro’ discectomy is because the incisions made are significantly smaller, and the procedure is aimed to be less invasive than an average discectomy.

-What to expect after Microdiscectomy and Foraminotomy
+What to expect after a Microdiscectomy?

-How long is recovery from Microdiscectomy?
+How long is the recovery from Microdiscectomy?

 Due to the less invasive process of a microdiscectomy most patients return to work and regular life in one to three weeks.
 The recovery process can be assisted by physical therapy, and if pain is persistent some pain medication may be prescribed for pain management.
 The quick recovery is another great benefit to microdiscectomy, since other spine surgeries such as spinal fusion can take months to recover from.